-The highlight of Miami running is the several miles of paved running path along Miami beach, with great views of the water and skyline, and always festive with lots of other folks out there.
+The highlight of Miami running is the several miles of paved running path along Miami Beach, with great views of the water and skyline, and always festive with lots of other folks out there.
 The Key Biscayne area has some wonderful running.
-Coconut Grove area, 5 miles south of downtown is also a highlight.
+The Coconut Grove and Coral Gables areas feature beautiful, tree-lined residential streets.
 Crodon Park and Oleta River Park are some good running options a little inland.
 We’ve also included an overview of the best places to run in Everglades National Park, the closest point of which is 40 miles from Miami.

 Miami is very flat.
 Not the place for hill training.
 The weather is great.
 Sunny nearly every day.
 Given the strong sun, heat, and humidity, you’ll have to calibrate when you run, and pay extra attention to hydration.Everglades NP Florida Keys and Key West Ft.
 Lauderdale/Hollywood Palm Beach/Boca Raton